 Uninstall Remove SCCM ConfigMgr CAS Primary Secondary server

-However, Site codes cannot be used more than one time in a ConfigMgr hierarchy for a CAS or primary sites.
-If you reuse a site code, you run the risk of having object ID conflicts in your ConfigMgr hierarchy.
+However, Site codes cannot be used more than once in a ConfigMgr hierarchy for a CAS or primary sites.
+If you reuse a site code, you risk having object ID conflicts in your ConfigMgr hierarchy.

 Another way to uninstall /remove SCCM 2012 CAS server from hierarchy https://configmgrblog.com/2013/07/24/want-to-get-rid-of-your-configmgr-2012-central-administration-site/

-When we want to remove entire SCCM/ConfigMgr hierarchy with lot of site servers (primary and secondary etc..), we’ve to follow bottom up approach.
-That means, Remove secondary sites attached to primary sites, primary sites from the central administration site (CAS), and then the central administration site (CAS) itself.
+When we want to remove the entire SCCM/ConfigMgr hierarchy with many site servers (primary and secondary etc..), we’ve to follow a bottom-up approach.
+That means, Removing secondary sites attached to primary sites, primary sites from the central administration site (CAS), and then the central administration site (CAS) itself.

 More Details on decommission of sites and Hierarchies through TechNet.

 1. Go To Administration—> Site Configuration –> Sites, click on the secondary site you want to delete, and select the Delete option in the ribbon.

 2. There are two options in the uninstallation wizard.